sauxpa/starter-academic/content/research/robro/index.md

 ---
 title: "Impact of Robotic Assistance on Complications in Bariatric Surgery at Expert Laparoscopic Surgery Centers.
-A Retrospective Comparative Study with Propensity Score (Annals of Surgery)"
+A Retrospective Comparative Study with Propensity Score (TBA)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here